mutschler/plexivity/readme.md

 #plexivity

-plexivity is a simple alternative for [plexWatch](https://github.com/ljunkie/plexWatch).
+plexivity is a simple to use WebApp for your Plex Media Server Statistics.
+It can be seen as an alternative for [plexWatch](https://github.com/ljunkie/plexWatch) with [plexWatchWeb](https://github.com/ecleese/plexWatchWeb/).
 It connects with your Plex Media Server and is able to notify you on activity.

 Sadly plexWatch requires some native compiled 3rd Party extensions wich can not easyly be intalled on some systems (like Synology for example) so i decided to build my own app for that purpose.

+you can find some Screenshots here: http://blog.raphaelmutschler.de/plexivity-0-9/

 ##Requirements:
 * PMS 0.9.8.x +
-* PlexPass subscription ( everything but recently added content )
+* PlexPass subscription
 * Python 2.7

 ##Features